Showing posts with label Thanksgiving. Show all posts

 At my fingertips is the greatest Library the world has ever known, and I can research any question (with some discernment) merely by typing in the question.
 I can board a plane that goes faster than any bird, and surpasses even the farthest reaches of Leonarda Da Vinci's fruitful imagination.........and within a day or so, be in London, Sydney, or Borneo.

 I've lived with so much possibility, so much luxury.
-Everytime I walk into a Super Market, I have to reflect that what most people take for granted........is, and was, beyond the wildest dreams of virtually all human beings less than a hundred years ago.
-No Phaoroah ever had such comfort as I, and no Queen could travel like me, eat like me, even be as comfortable as me.
+Every time I walk into a Super Market, I have to reflect that what most people take for granted........is, and was, beyond the wildest dreams of virtually all human beings less than a hundred years ago.
+No Pharoah ever had such comfort as I, and no Queen could travel like me, eat like me, even be as comfortable as me.
 And tragically, my lifestyle is still beyond the means of most human beings living now, those who must live homeless in the streets of Mumbai, or war torn deserts in Somalia, or the slums of Brazil, or huddled in sleeping bags in parks in downtown Tucson.
 And the wealth I enjoy comes, as Kalil Gibran tells us, from the continual sacrifice of many other lives on this great Life that is our planet, our Gaia.

 I am among the wealthiest, most privileged generation that has ever lived upon this beautiful, generous Mother Earth.